working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 }
 ```

-The Spec needs to contain all information the Controller needs to create the resource.
+The "spec" needs to contain all information the controller needs to create the resource.
-The Status part needs to contain all the bookkeeping information the Controller needs to work.
+The "status" part needs to contain all the bookkeeping information the controller needs to work.
 In a way the
-status fields are used as a database for operating kubernetes (yes, this is oversimplified).
+"status" fields are used as a database for operating kubernetes (yes, this is oversimplified).

 ```
 // +k8s:openapi-gen=true